jillesvangurp/www.jillesvangurp.com/_posts/2009-11-21-wordpress-automated-backup.md

 This first backups the db remotely and then rsyncs everything I have on the server to a local directory.
 This local directory in turn is backed up by Time Machine, which provides me with nice snapshots of my site.
 For this to work without interaction, I have of course set up ssh authentication using my public key.
 I keep a little log in sitebackup.log to keep an eye on whether this all continues to work.

-Anyway, nice opportunity to show of the <a href="http://wordpress.org/extend/plugins/wp-syntax/">wp-syntax</a> plugin that I finally got around to installing in wordpress and which was actually the whole point of this blog post.
+Anyway, nice opportunity to show of the [wp-syntax](http://wordpress.org/extend/plugins/wp-syntax/) plugin that I finally got around to installing in wordpress and which was actually the whole point of this blog post.